24” x 26″

 - Printed Pattern

-- Fabric for top (Fat eighths of Medium Color Wheel)
+- Fabric for top (Fat quarters of Medium Color Wheel)

 Synthrapol: hard to pronounce, easy to use.